-Where can I obtain video cassettes of World Championships, World Cups and other major races?
+Where can I obtain pictures of World Championships, World Cups and other major races?

 Due to legal and logistical restrictions, the UCI does not sell this type of product to the general public.
 Professional use is possible subject to purchase of the approriate rights.